CleverTap/clevertap-android-sdk/README.md

             compile 'com.android.support:support-v4:23.1.1'
         }

-    Also be sure to include the play-services classpath in your Project level `build.gradle` file:
+    Also be sure to include the google-services classpath in your Project level `build.gradle` file:

        // Top-level build file where you can add configuration options common to all sub-projects/modules.